Explore

 The Best Leaf Peeping Spots in New Haven this Fall

 In New Haven, leaf-peeping season is arguably the best season of the year.
-With fall foliage colors peaking now through November 8, there is no better time to plan an autumn adventure.
+With fall foliage colors peaking October 16th -30th, there is no better time to plan an autumn adventure.
 From East Rock to Westville, we’ve narrowed down the best spots to take in nature’s fireworks show in New Haven.
-So grab your pumpkin spice lattes and a pair of hiking boots and let the leaf-peeping commence!
+So grab your pumpkin spice lattes and a pair of hiking boots, and let the leaf-peeping commence!
 East Rock Park Rated as one of TripAdvisor’s top ten things to do in New Haven, East Rock Park is a must-visit spot for leaf peeping this autumn.
-Open daily from...
+Open daily from sunrise...
 View Article

 / / /